MySQL Heartbeats

 -- Grant permission to the Streamkap user

-GRANT INSERT, UPDATE ON streamkap.streamkap_heartbeat TO STREAMKAP_USER;
+GRANT SELECT, INSERT, UPDATE ON streamkap.streamkap_heartbeat TO STREAMKAP_USER;

 -- Insert the first row into the heartbeat table